-I stopped liking Alice Walker.
-I felt like, if someone makes your story into a movie and people love it, then what is the problem?
+I stopped celebrating Alice Walker.
+I felt like if someone makes your story into a movie and people love it, then what is the problem?
 I did not explore much of her other work for this reason: I held an image of her as “mean.”

 Then, I went off and “got ejumicated.”
 And I re-read The Color Purple as a budding young woman.
 Finally, it made perfect sense to me why Ms. Walker would have some problems with the film adaptation of her book.

-Despite the fact he made her so much better known than she would have been without that movie, I later wondered if Spielberg even liked her, her characters or her story.
-I think he saw the cinematic value and potential of her landscape, but pitied the characters in a way different from our love.
+Despite the fact he made her much better known than she would have been without that adaptation, I later wondered if Spielberg even liked her, her characters or her story.
+I think he saw cinematic value and potential of her landscape, but pitied the characters in a way different from our love.

 According to the movie I loved, against the book I came to accept, everything is changed except little plot points and some of the more brilliant dialogue.
 With the exception of a field of flowers, the movie did not even get into the nitty gritty of why Celie loved the color purple so much.
 The movie is a very white-washed, watered down, “fancy” vision of a very adult story.
 This does not change my love for it.
 However, it is sad so many millions of people view the novel as a stepchild to its own story–and I am one.